lookit/lookit-docs/docs/source/ember-app-installation.rst

 Installation: ember-lookit-frameplayer (Ember app)
 ==================================================

-This is a small Ember application that allows both researchers to preview an experiment and users to participate in an experiment.
+``ember-lookit-frameplayer`` is a small Ember application that allows both researchers to preview an experiment and users to participate in an experiment.
 This is meant to be used in conjunction with the `Lookit API Django project <https://github.com/lookit/lookit-api>`__, which contains the